 Radiofrequency Ablation for Heel / Foot and Neuroma Pains:

 Radiofrequency ablation uses an electric current to heat up a small area of nerve / inflamed tissue to stop it from transmitting pain signals.
 It can provide lasting relief for people with pain, especially in the heel (heel spur syndrome / plantar fasciitis) or under the ball of the foot (forefoot bursitis / neuritis / Morton's neuroma) near the toes.
 The procedure involves very light sedation with local anesthesia.
-It is performed by Dr. Thiele at the hospital or surgical center.
+It is performed at the hospital or surgical center.
 The procedure is minimally invasive by which there are no incisions nor suture / stitches required at all.
 The procedure typically takes 10-15 minutes.
 A Band Aid type dressing is placed over the surgical site.
 Patients may shower that night and may resume sneakers and drive the day after the procedure.